23. Electric circuits

 4. If a circuit element is connected to a 120 V power source and draws a current of 5 A, calculate the power consumed by the device.

 5. A 60 W light bulb is connected to a 240-volt power source.
-Calculate the current through the bulb.
+Calculate the current through the light bulb.

 6. In a circuit, a resistor with a resistance of 40 ohms is connected to a 6 V battery.
 Calculate the power consumed by the resistor.